luvit/luv/docs.md

 This function works for TCP, pipe and UDP handles on Unix and for TCP and UDP handles on Windows.

-**Note: Linux will set double the size and return double the size of the original set value.
+**Note**: Linux will set double the size and return double the size of the original set value.

 ### `uv.fileno(handle)`